 S-blends using more than just drill cards!

-I have quite a few students/clients who have issues with s-blends right now.
+There have been quite a few students/clients who have issues with s-blends right now.
 I am always looking for new fun ideas to incorporate mass and distributed practice in therapy.

 - I Spy – I love this game.
 You literally don’t need anything.
 I do have a few “I Spy” books that are also great to use.
 Follow this link for some ideas for using I Spy in therapy.

 - Smurfs – OK, so I loved the Smurfs when I was a kid.
 I can hear the song in my head, “La la la la la la…..”.
 Stuck in your head now too!
-Te he ha ha!
+Te he, haha!
 So back when the Smurfs movie came out, they had some wonderful Smurfs in kid’s meals.
 Yes, I stole these from my children.
-Smurf figurines are awesome, as they all have very descriptive names and often are holding something that is related to their name or position.
-If you weren’t a bad parent and stole your child’s happy meal toys, you can just print out some smurf pictures from the internet.
-I use this as an activity for “sm”, but it can be used for language or even to talk about emotions.
+Smurf figurines are awesome, as they all have very descriptive names and often hold something related to their name or position.
+If you weren’t a bad parent and stole your child’s happy meal toys, you can print out some smurf pictures from the internet.
+This activity is used for “sm,” but it can be used for language or talking about emotions.

-- I start by going over the name and characteristics of each Smurf.
+- Start by going over the name and characteristics of each Smurf.
 I love putting the Smurfs or pictures in a bag.
 I then have the students pull the Smurfs out of the bag.

 - What this might look like: